TruckPark/TruckParkServer/README.md

-# TruckParkApp
+# TruckParkServer
-mobile application supporting the parking spot search of truck drivers
+backend supporting the parking spot search of truck drivers